znewman01/nix-doom-emacs/docs/faq.md

 The way to fix it is by just adding the dependency it's complaining about.

 Though, not all packages will complain very clearly about missing dependencies or really any issue.
 The best way to know how to get around this is to know how to debug Nix packages and derivations.
 Tools like `nix build`, `nix repl`, and `nix log` are your friend.
-Especially if you want to debug another person's configuration, or your own Nix-Doom-Emacs configuration without needing to `nixos-rebuild` it, then `nix build` is very useful.
+Especially if you want to debug another person's configuration, or your own nix-doom-emacs configuration without needing to `nixos-rebuild` it, then `nix build` is very useful.

 For an example, if a person is using Home-Manager+NixOS, then you can build their configuration via `nix build $CONFIG_PATH_HERE#nixosConfigurations.nixos.config.home-manager.users.$USER_HERE.programs.doom-emacs.package`.
 You need to replace `$CONFIG_PATH_HERE` with the path (like `.` if it's in the current directory), and `$USER_HERE` with the user.
 This could fail, and if it does, it'll tell you to use the `nix log` command to look at the full log.
 This will be important.